 If you want to bank those eye-watering Qatari salaries, you’ll need to prove your might.
 Here are the requirements for landing a job in Qatar:

-- TEFL Certificate: You must have a TEFL certificate to teach English in Qatar.
+- TEFL Certification: You must have a 120-hour TEFL certificate to teach English in Qatar.
 If you’re not already qualified, you can study in a classroom or even online.

 - English teaching experience: Most private schools require 2-3 years’ teaching experience.
 At a language school, you may be able to find work without experience – provided you meet the other requirements on this list.
 But remember that there is a lot of competition for English teachers in Qatar.
-If you can get some experience prior, you’ll be a more attractive candidate.
+If you can get some in-classroom experience prior, you’ll be a more attractive candidate for a teaching job.

 - Visa: You must have a work visa to work legally in Qatar.
 Your new employer will sponsor you and do most of the groundwork.
 In most cases, your Qatari work visa is tied to your job.
 That means you must remain at the school that has sponsored you until your contract ends.